MetaCell/dknet/README.md

 ## Frontend
 The frontend will be a react app using json and json schema definitions to dynamically render the question&answer (assistant) page and the results grid with the filters

+## Deployment with CloudHarnerss
+see https://github.com/MetaCell/cloud-harness(https://github.com/MetaCell/cloud-harness) for more information about ClouodHarness all ci/cd related info is stored in the dkNET cloudharness repo branch. this is done to separate the application from it's deployment method/type to use the CloudHarness deployment please switch to the cloudharness branch